andrewjpage/seqbox/README.md

 9. illumina, extract is from sample.

+10. test for combined submission tracker input file.

+    a. run setup.sh - wipes/makes the db, adds the group and project.

+    b. run upload_a.sh - adds sample sources, samples, and cultures.

+    c. run upload_b.sh - adds extractions and elutions to the cultures from upload_a (models common lab flow)

+    d. run upload_c.sh - adds sample sources, samples, extractions, and elutions from whole_sample

+    e. run query_a.sh - gets the "to sequence" list

+    f. run upload_d.sh - add sequencing information to the samples/extractions from upload_a/b

+    g. run upload_e.sh - add sample sources, samples, cultures and extractions when the client submits extractions from culture (testing this logic, rather than submitting extractions from whole_sample or cultures)

 ## How to add a new table

 1. Commit to the flask migrate repo?